Sullivan Expedition: Aftermath

 Sullivan received the thanks of Congress on October 14, 1779.
 On November 6, 1779 he informed George Washington that he intended to resign from the Continental Army, writing "My Health is too much impair’d."
 Sullivan elaborated further in a letter to Congress dated November 9, 1779: "My Heal⟨th⟩ is so much impair’d by a violent bilious disorder, which seize⟨d⟩ me in the commencement, and continued during the whole of the western expedition."
 Congress accepted Sullivan's resignation on November 30, 1779.

 On September 21, 1779, there were 5036 Indigenous refugees at Fort Niagara.
 This number decreased to 3,678 by October 2, and by November 21, roughly 2,600 refugees still remained at Fort Niagara.
 Two Seneca villages west of the Genesee River had escaped destruction and absorbed some of the refugees.
 A small number relocated to Carleton Island at the eastern end of Lake Ontario.
 Some refugees returned to their razed villages, and some moved into hunting camps.
 After wintering at Fort Niagara, most of the remaining Seneca and Cayuga resettled at Buffalo Creek at the eastern end of Lake Erie.

 The winter of 1780 was especially hard with frequent storms and bitter cold.
 New York Harbour froze completely, and British soldiers were able to march across the ice from Manhattan to Staten Island.
-At Fort Niagara, the Iroquois refugees who had taken shelter there suffered greatly.
+At Fort Niagara, the Haudenosaunee refugees who had taken shelter there suffered greatly.
 The snow fell several feet deep and the temperature remained well below freezing for many weeks.
 Deer and other game died in large numbers.
 An unknown number of refugees died from hypothermia, starvation, or disease.

 Francis Goring, an employee of the trading firm Taylor & Forsyth, described the conditions at Fort Niagara in an October 1780 letter to his uncle:

 I cannot help mentioning that last winter was the severest that was ever felt here.
 Our river was frozen over for seven weeks, so that horse and sley could pass, which was never known to be froze over before, owing to the great rapidity of the water from the falls.
 The snow in the woods eight feet on a level ground.

-In February 1780, Philip Schuyler, a member of the Continental Congress, sent four pro-rebellion Iroquois messengers to Fort Niagara.
+In February 1780, Philip Schuyler, a member of the Continental Congress, sent four pro-rebellion Haudenosaunee messengers to Fort Niagara.
 Little Abraham, a neutral Mohawk leader, told his listeners that the Continental Congress was ready to offer peace if the refugees were to return to their own country and embrace neutrality.
 The Seneca war chief Sayenqueraghta was indignant.
 Mohawk war leader Aaron Hill accused the four of being deceitful spies.
 Guy Johnson, the Superintendent of the British Indian Department, ordered the messengers imprisoned in Fort Niagara's "black hole," an unheated, unlit stone cell.
 Little Abraham died as a result of his harsh confinement.